kavinkumar24/HTML-CSS/task-1/Readme.md

 - `<h1>` - Main heading of the page
 - `<h2>` - Secondary heading of the page
 - `<p>` - Represented as Paragraph which contains the paragraph content
+- `<a>` - Defines a hyperlink, which is used to link from one page to another.

 _Created a Static Webpage (Inkline Shop)_